 Facebook allows you to create a page for your business and share content from there.
 Facebook users are more likely to read the information on a post, as opposed to Instagram where users prioritize images.
 Links are easier to include in captions and advertisements can have call to action buttons to streamline the purchasing process.

-YouTube is also a good place to post videos about your subscription box to show contents, behind the scenes, interviews with suppliers, and other content that viewers may request.
+YouTube is also a good place to post videos about your subscription box to show content, behind the scenes, interviews with suppliers, and other content that viewers may request.
 Many subscription boxes approach YouTubers to review their products, so you could be advertising on YouTube without posting your own videos.

 9. Find a location.